blajban/vanilla-tetris/README.md

 # vanilla-tetris
-Simple tetris game in vanilla javascript for learning.
+Simple tetris game in vanilla javascript made for learning.

 ## Usage
 Include in your own scripts: